Broadcasts

 Soon, though, I shifted to the FM side, which was and still is a legitimate commercial station.
 I attracted some attention there, and was offered a job as a fill-in morning drive sportscaster at WEAN-AM.
 A few years later, I took a similar position with WEEI-AM in Boston.
 And in the years since then, I have continued to write, produce and record radio promotions and commercials as part of my marketing career.
 Here are a few snippets worth preserving as bits and bytes.

-WEEI-AM, March 1990, UConn-BU Lead:
+WEEI-AM, March 1990 NCAA Tournament Lead:

-WEEI-AM, March 1990, Celtics-Blazers Lead 1:
+WEEI-AM, March 1990 Trailblazers-Celtics Lead 1:

-WEEI-AM, March 1990, Celtics-Blazers Lead 2:
+WEEI-AM, March 1990 Trailblazers-Celtics Lead 2:

-WEEI-AM, March 1990, Bruins-Flyers Lead:
+WEEI-AM, March 1990 Bruins-Flyers Lead:

-WEEI-AM, April 1990, live Boston Marathon Coverage:
+WEEI-AM, April 1990 Live Boston Marathon Coverage:

 Radio Commercials